Gracerosen/javascript-intro/README.md

-Multi-line Comments (created by surrounding the lines with /* at the beginning and */ at the end.
+<strong>Multi-line Comments</strong> (created by surrounding the lines with /* at the beginning and */ at the end.
 Comments are good ways for a variety of reasons like explaining a code block or indicating some hints, etc.)

 /*
 The below configuration must be